-The unveiling of the first bricks-and-mortar Amazon store in New York last month proved that consideration of both online and offline behaviour and preferences can result in a slick – and optimised – experience for customers.
-Sure, Amazon may have the advantage of being an ecommerce brand, but it has mirrored the digital world while adhering to retail best practice to create a synergy that customers are surely going to come to expect from other brands.
+The unveiling of the first brick-and-mortar Amazon store in New York last month proved that consideration of both online and offline behaviour and preferences can result in a slick – and optimised – experience for customers.
+Sure, Amazon may have the advantage of being an eCommerce brand, but it has mirrored the digital world while adhering to retail best practice to create a synergy that customers are surely going to come to expect from other brands.

 Glossy.co recently published an interesting piece on what fashion brands can learn from Amazon’s stores, but I think the takeaways from trailblazer brands, such as Amazon, that are aligning their online/offline experiences are applicable in the retail sector and beyond.

 Using digital data to inform your offline decisions

 Two points struck me in the Glossy.co article as key to a holistic online/offline content strategy.
 First, “translate data to a real-life experience”.
 As digital marketers, we’re continually coveting data that will inform and enhance the digital experience for our customers, so why not use online data to inform offline content, services or benefits?
 Amazon does this by heroing ‘best rated books’ and ‘local favourites’ in its physical store.

 - Use digital FAQs, customer enquiries and comments to decide what information to include on your packaging, brochure or welcome pack/onboarding programme.